 The last lesson is one about colors and how I arranged them.
 If I were to do this again, I would make sure to use more “between” shades and specifically place them between the two different colors.
 The red and orange blend somewhat together, and the blue and purple.
 But I feel like the other sections could use a little more of the between colors to make a softer transition between colors.
 So some yellow-green and some more blue-green, and some darker pinkish reds… I did have a little bit of the between colors, but I wish I’d done more of them.

 So, one day I’ll recreate this with all of my improvements.
-But even with all it’s imperfections, I still love my Rainbow Wreath!
+But even with all it’s imperfections, I still love my Color Wheel Wreath!
 The point of this project wasn’t to plan ahead and make something perfect.
 I wanted it to be a crazy mix, and that’s exactly what I got.
 So, keeping all things in mind, I consider this to be a successful project.
 It will hang proudly on my wall for years and years to come.

 I’ve already had a few people ask about how I assembled the wreath, so I took a couple pictures while working on the pink section to share with you.